 What would the lawyer like to see in order to evaluate the case?

 The new attorney is going to need a lot of documentation from you to review when building a case to take to your employer.
 Based on your specific case, they should be able to give you a complete list of what they will need from you to move forward.
 Furthermore, you should know their policy for contacting you for additional information as it is needed.
-Find out how to how to start a case with Mark P. Carey P.C.
+Find out how to how to start a case with Carey & Associates, P.C.

 What percentage of your practice is devoted to handling employment matters similar to mine?